 Embedded architectures and heterogeneous distributed embedded systems have grown to extremely complex computation and communication patterns, and to an increasing level of reconfigurability (including adaptivity and run-time resource management).
-New performance models and a corresponding theory are urgently needed.
+There will continue to be a need for new and better performance models and a corresponding theory.